osrf/frc2016_competition/README.md

     3 different robots, or use 3 identical robots

 1. There are 4 possible starting locations
-    1. Three position along the center line
+    1. Three positions along the center line
     1. One position on the opposing team's side (spy bot).

 1. The goal is to earn points by achieving the following: